sdoaolo/office-reservation-api/README.md

 ### ⏺ Exception

-1. 유효 범위를 벗어났을 때
+1. Out of the effective range

     employeeNumber (1~150), seatNumber(1~100)